 15 Top-Rated Tourist Attractions in Louisville

 The largest city in Kentucky, Louisville, was founded on the Ohio River in 1778 and named in honor of the French King Louis XVI.
-The downtown area has the largest collection of cast-iron buildings outside New York.
-Sports fans will enjoy the Kentucky Derby Museum, the Louisville Slugger Museum, and the Muhammad Ali Center.
+The city's main claim to fame is the annual Kentucky Derby horse race, held at Churchill Downs the first Saturday in May, attracting tens of thousands of visitors, who descend on the city for this single event.
+Visitors can learn more about the race at the Kentucky Derby Museum.
+The city is also known for having the largest collection of cast-iron buildings outside of New York City.
+Sports fans will enjoy the Louisville Slugger Museum, and the Muhammad Ali Center.

 1 Kentucky Derby

 The Kentucky Derby has been held annually since 1875 on the first Saturday in May, in the exclusive suburb of Churchill Downs.
 This horse race is one of the most famous and has one of the highest purses in the world.
 To learn more about this race visit the Kentucky Derby Museum.